tzanis-anevlavis/cis2m/README.md

 2. Tzanis Anevlavis and Paulo Tabuada,
-"A simple hierarchy for computing controlled invariant sets", In Proceedings of the 23rd ACM Conference of Hybrid Systems: Computation and Control (HSCC'20).
+"A simple hierarchy for computing controlled invariant sets", In Proceedings of the 23Rd ACM International Conference on Hybrid Systems: Computation and Control (HSCC'20).

 #####  More and cooler examples coming soon!
 Stay tuned!